ngjstn/portfolio/README.md

 > *Since Vercel automatically generates SSL certificates for you, this isn't needed.
 What's funny is that Heroku will tell you that if you don't have the paid subscription, you can only upload manually generated certificates, but what they don't tell you is that you still need to pay to upload them (?!?).
 Just use Vercel smh*

+The following steps are detailed [here](https://www.geeksforgeeks.org/using-certbot-manually-for-ssl-certificates/)

 Make sure to have Cerbot installed on your machine

 * Windows download [here](https://dl.eff.org/certbot-beta-installer-win32.exe)
-* Ubuntu/Debian use `sudo apt-get install certbot`
+* For Ubuntu/Debian, use `sudo apt-get install certbot`

 Next we need to authenticate that the domain is actually own by us using a DNS challenge.
 Run the following command and follow the instructions given in terminal: